Vexillum caffrum

 Vexillum caffrum is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 35 mm and 51 mm.

 The fusiform shell has a high spire and an adpressed suture.
 It shows many axial riblets, becoming obsolete on the middle of the body whorl.
 The outer lip is lirate, a little concave and inverted.
 The interior of the lip edge is dark brown.
 The columella has four plaits.
 The short siphonal canal is open and a little recurved.

 The shell is dark chocolate brown, with two or three yellow spiral zones, the upper one visible on the spire.

 Distribution

-Tropîcal Pacific Ocean from Indonesia to Polynesia; off Australia (Queensland).
+The species is found in the Tropîcal Pacific Ocean from Indonesia to Polynesia, and off Australia (Queensland).